jubobot/leap_se/pages/docs/platform/tutorials/quick-start.md

 ### Option B: Add a local node

-Create a node, with the services "webapp" and "couchdb", and then start the local virtual machine:
+Create a node, with the services "webapp", "soledad" and "couchdb", and then start the local virtual machine:

-    workstation$ leap node add --local wildebeest services:webapp,couchdb workstation$ leap local start wildebeest
+    workstation$ leap node add --local wildebeest services:webapp,couchdb,soledad workstation$ leap local start wildebeest

 It will take a while to download the Virtualbox base box and create the virtual machine.